 St. Simons Island

-The largest of the Golden Isles is also enjoying her day in the sun (pun intended).
-In 2014, St. Simons Island was recognized by some of the most popular travel publications in the nation.
-The island’s charm and seclusion secured the island’s top ranking by Travel + Leisure’s readers as their 2014 Most Romantic Town.
+The largest of the Golden Isles is also enjoying her day in the sun.
+St. Simons Island was recently recognized by some of the most popular travel publications in the nation.
+The island’s charm and seclusion secured the island’s ranking by Southern Living as one of the South's Best Beach Towns.
+It was also named by Condé Nast Traveller as one of The Best U.S. Islands.

 Here you won’t find beaches lined with high rise hotels or amusement parks - instead, the island boasts unique, local hideaways for all to enjoy.
-St. Simons Island’s triple threat of “southern charm, serenity and affordability” resulted in receiving Travel + Leisure’s America’s Favorite Beach Town in 2014.
+St. Simons Island’s triple threat of southern charm, serenity and affordability resulted in being named one of the Best Places to Live on the Coast by Coastal Living.

 Come as visitors, leave as friends.
 Here you’re not treated as a tourist; you’re a newfound friend we met in the local coffee shop or out strolling on the St. Simons Pier.
-Coastal Living named St. Simons Island as one of the Happiest Seaside Towns, ranking higher than towns in Hawaii and Rhode Island.
+And thanks to our year-round mild temperatures, Huffington Post named St. Simons Island as one of 11 Fun Atlantic Coastal Escapes for Winter.

 Once a winter retreat for some of America’s most elite families, Jekyll Island has always been a popular destination for those seeking solace and looking to reconnect with nature.

-The awe and wonder of nature’s beauty can be felt at Jekyll’s famed Driftwood Beach, which was recognized by Southern Living as one of The South’s Most Secret Beaches and TripAdvisor as one of 10 Unique Beaches You Need to See to Believe.
+The awe and wonder of nature’s beauty can be felt at Jekyll’s famed Driftwood Beach, which was recognized by MSN as one of The Best Beaches in the US and TripAdvisor as one of 25 Best Beaches in America.
 It’s a haven for photographers and is home to some of the most majestic sunrises you’ll ever see.
 Playful families enjoy climbing the massive weathered trunks and branches in this “tree graveyard.”

 Little St. Simons Island

-Those who visit Little St. Simons Island immediately fall in love with the 10,000 acre private island.
-Seven miles of untouched beaches coupled with quaint guest cottages makes for an unforgettable experience.
+Those who visit Little St. Simons Island immediately fall in love with the 11,000 acre private island.
+Seven miles of untouched beaches coupled with quaint guest cottages makes for a truly memorable experience.

 It’s no wonder the charm of Little St. Simons Island struck a chord with Condé Nast Traveler’s readers.
-The island made the list of 2014 Readers’ Choice Awards Best Hotels in the South.
+The island has made the list of Readers’ Choice Awards Best Hotels in the South for more than five consecutive years.
+As well as making it on their list as one of the Best U.S. Islands.

 Little St. Simons Island is an ideal getaway for families, small or large.
 The Lodge can accommodate up to 32 guests and provides endless ways to play.
-Coastal Living recognized Little St. Simons as a top Beach Retreat for Families.
+Southern Living recognized Little St. Simons as a must-visit location.
 Spend the day hiking, fishing, biking, birding, boating or swimming.
 The island is your oyster!

 Spend an afternoon strolling through Historic Downtown Brunswick and you’ll think you’ve traveled in a time machine.
 Many of the streets still bear their original colonial names and the architecture follows suit.
 Several homes and commercial buildings have stood the test of time and are centuries old.

-The feel of a bygone era and the beautiful, scenic views at Mary Ross Waterfront Park helped secure Brunswick’s spot on Travel + Leisure’s 2014 list of America’s Most Romantic Towns.
-Yes, both Brunswick and St. Simons Island made the list!
+The feel of a bygone era and the beautiful, scenic views at Mary Ross Waterfront Park helped secure Brunswick’s spot Fodor's list of America's 15 Best Small Town Fourth of July Celebrations.
+The festive celebration features sack races, horseshoe tosses, free watermelon, and of course fireworks.

 Adding to the historic allure of Brunswick is Hofwyl-Broadfield Plantation, an old rice plantation that is now owned and operated by the State of Georgia.
 Rice was grown at Hofwyl-Broadfield from the 1800s until 1913, when it became a dairy farm.
-The onsite museum allows visitors to imagine what life was like during both the plantation and dairy eras.
-Howfyl-Broadfield Plantation made USA Today Travel’s list of 10Best Historic Southern Plantations.
+The sweeping marsh views and idyllic Southern architecture found throughout this mainland coastal town helped land Brunswick on Southern Living's list of Prettiest Small Towns in Georgia.

 It’s no secret that the Golden Isles is something special.
 Highly coveted awards from some of the most prestigious travel publications make us proud of our stretch of the Georgia coast.
 But don’t just take our word for it, come see for yourself.
 Start planning your trip today.